SwatiNDV/java-interview/README.md

 # java-interview
 1) How to reverse a string in Java?

-Any technical interview is not complete without a question on recursive concept.
  This question is one of them.
 You have to write a Java program to reverse a given string using recursive method.
 [Solution]
 ```java
 import java.util.stream.Stream;
 import java.util.stream.Collectors;